sp94/Peacock.jl/paper/paper.md

 with support for non-orthogonal unit cells and inhomogeneous permittivity and/or permeability.
 The package focuses on ease of use and includes a `Zoo` submodule of crystals from published works.
-We hope that in time the `Zoo` will grow and enable others to reproduce and extend existing work.
+We hope that in time the `Zoo` will grow and aid others to reproduce and extend existing work.

 Photonic crystals are also a promising platform for exotic materials known as photonic topological insulators, the photonic analogue of the electronic